brainytwoo/upsurfaces/README.md

 npx tailwindcss init

 # Example build command
-npx tailwindcss -i ./src/input.css -o ./output.css --minify
+npx tailwindcss -i ./src/input.css -o ./src/styles.css --minify
 ```

-> The current repo is ready to deploy without a Node build step; `output.css` is already minified.
+> The current repo is ready to deploy without a Node build step; `styles.css` is already minified.

 ## Deploying to Netlify
-1. Create a new site on Netlify and **drag-and-drop** the folder or connect a repo.
+1. Create a new site on Netlify and connect a repo or **drag-and-drop** index.html, netlify.toml, /images ( all images ), /src ( styles.css, logic.js )
 2. Ensure the **Publish directory** is the project root (since `index.html` is at `/`).
 3. Netlify will read `netlify.toml` for security headers.